Animal Humane Society will be closed on Monday, May 29, in honor of Memorial Day. We will resume regular business hours the following day.

-Animal Humane Society (AHS) is the leading animal welfare organization in the Upper Midwest dedicated to engaging and serving local and regional communities of people and animals.
-Through comprehensive programs and services, the Animal Humane Society provides resources that compassionately serve all the stages of an animal’s life.
+Animal Humane Society (AHS) is the leading animal welfare organization in the Upper Midwest, dedicated to engaging and serving local and regional communities of people and animals.
+Through comprehensive programs and services, Animal Humane Society provides resources that compassionately serve all the stages of an animal’s life.

 AHS collects and maintains the following types of donor information when it is voluntarily provided to us:

 This confidential information is kept on file for IRS purposes.
 It is also used to analyze overall giving patterns in order to make more accurate budget projections, as well as to understand donors’ interests in our mission and to update them on the organization’s plans and activities.
 This information is shared with staff, board members, volunteers and consultants only on a confidential and need-to-know basis.

 Animal Humane Society does not sell, rent, trade or share its donor list with any other organization.
 AHS never sends out mailings on behalf of other organizations.

 It is the policy of AHS to communicate with donors according to their expressed preferences whenever possible.
 AHS will discontinue or change the method used to contact any person upon that person’s oral or written request directed to the organization, its professional fundraiser, or other agent.

 AHS shall maintain a record of all requests by persons who indicate to Animal Humane Society, its professional fundraiser, or other agents, that they do not wish to be contacted by or on behalf of Animal Humane Society.

 This policy does not prohibit contact by an individual or group voluntarily soliciting on behalf of Animal Humane Society, even if the person being contacted has requested to be placed on the "do not contact list."